Licence Checker England

 Does mandatory HMO licensing apply in London Borough of Tower Hamlets?

 Yes.
 Mandatory HMO licensing applies across all of England, including London Borough of Tower Hamlets.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to London Borough of Tower Hamlets council for a mandatory HMO licence if your property meets these criteria.
+You must apply to London Borough of Tower Hamlets for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in London Borough of Tower Hamlets?